Professional Learning Opportunities

 View course details

-Date, Time and Venue: 14 November 2025 - 9.00am - 1.00pm - Bertha Park
+29 May 2026 - 9.00am - 1.00pm - Bertha Park High School

 Aims and Outcomes: Staff will be clear on the legislation surrounding manual handling and movement of children and young people.
+Staff will develop confidence in safe manual handling practice.

 Book here: